jckleiner/learning-and-notes/linux/server-config/README.md

  * Start service and enable on system startup: `sudo ufw enable`
  * Make sure service is running: `sudo ufw status verbose`

-### 6. Install Docker
+### 6. Install Docker (Ubuntu)
+ * Test if docker is already installed: `docker run hello-world`
  * `sudo apt install apt-transport-https ca-certificates curl software-properties-common`
  * `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -`
  * `sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"`
  * `sudo apt update`
- * Make sure you are about to install from the Docker repo instead of the default Ubuntu repo: `apt-cache policy docker-ce`.
+ * `apt-cache policy docker-ce`: Make sure you are about to install from the Docker repo instead of the default Ubuntu repo.
    The output should have the URLs ` https://download.docker.com/linux/ubuntu`.
 Notice that docker-ce is not installed, but the candidate for installation is from the Docker repository for Ubuntu 18.04 (bionic).
- * Finally, install Docker: `sudo apt install docker-ce`
+ * Finally, install Docker: `sudo apt install docker-ce -y`
  * Docker should now be installed, the daemon started, and the process enabled to start on boot.
 Check that it’s running: `sudo systemctl status docker`
- * Test: `docker run hello-world`

 By default, the docker command can only be run the root user or by a user in the docker group, which is automatically created during Docker’s installation process.
 If you attempt to run the docker command without prefixing it with sudo or without being in the docker group, you’ll get an output like this: